lcrespom/Modulator/README.md

 	- Add all possible AudioNodes available into the palette
 		- Support sampled audio
 		- StereoPanner
+	- Custom nodes
+		- Restartable Oscillator with gain
+		- Restartable sample buffer with gain
+		- ADSR
+		- Full synth as a reusable module (long term)
 	- Improve slider logscale:
 		- Support parameter values < 1 (this is a bug)
 		- Split slider logscale in two with middle value in the middle of the slider,